Get Your Employment Arbitration Case Packet — File in Bois D Arc Without a Lawyer

 In the small town of Bois D Arc, Missouri (zip code 65612), an employment dispute between local manufacturing company Midwest Precision Machining and its former employee Carla Jensen turned into a fierce arbitration battle in early 2023.

-The Dispute: Carla Jensen, a skilled CNC operator, alleged that Midwest Precision Machining violated her employment contract by failing to pay overtime for nearly 18 months, totaling $22,400 in unpaid wages plus damages.
+The Dispute: the claimant, a skilled CNC operator, alleged that Midwest Precision Machining violated her employment contract by failing to pay overtime for nearly 18 months, totaling $22,400 in unpaid wages plus damages.
 Carla had worked at the company from January 2020 until her abrupt termination in August 2022.
 She claimed her supervisor pressured her to clock out early despite working late nights during several production deadlines.

 Timeline of Events: